 Paint the Bridge is an annual event hosted by Student Unions & Activities.
 It is an opportunity for groups to create community by painting artwork along the interior of the pedestrian walkway on the Washington Ave Bridge.
 The panels serve as a platform to bring awareness to each group's activities and to promote their group/department to students.
 The artwork on the panel is designed and painted by the members and officers of the group.

-The event takes place on Thursday and Friday, October 11-12, 2018 from 10:00 am and 7:00 pm on the pedestrian level of the Washington Avenue Bridge.
+The event will take place on Thursday and Friday, September 26 and 27 on the pedestrian level of the Washington Avenue Bridge.
 Please review the 2019 event schedule for both days below.

 Currently registered student groups and University departments are able to paint bridge panels.
 Groups must have submitted their registration for the 2019-2020 academic year by the time of the event in order to participate.

 No, participation is free for registered student groups and University departments.

-Signups for Paint the Bridge open at on July 11, 2018 at 12pm.
-The signup form will appear as a link on the Activities Fair & Paint the Bridge page.
+Signups for Paint the Bridge open on August 15, 2019 at 12:00 pm.
+The signup form will appear as a link at the top of this page.

 Paint the Bridge is for currently registered student groups.
-Groups do not need to re-register to sign up for Paint the Bridge, but will need to re-register for the 2018-19 academic year to participate.
+Groups do not need to re-register to sign up for Paint the Bridge, but will need to have submitted their re-registration for the 2019-2020 academic year to participate.

 The signups are open until a week before the event.
 However, signups are first-come, first-served and often fill quickly.

-All currently registered student groups and University departments who signed up before the event have until 5:00 pm on Thursday, October 11 2018 to claim their panels.
-Any panels that are unclaimed by 4:30 pm on Thursday, October 11 will be considered forfeit and made available to any currently registered student groups and University departments on a first-come, first-served basis beginning at 10:00 am on Friday, October 12, 2018.
+All currently registered student groups and University departments who signed up before the event have until 4:30 pm on Thursday, September 26, to claim their panel.
+Any panels that are unclaimed by 4:30 pm on Thursday, September 26 will be considered forfeit and made available to any currently registered student groups and University departments on a first-come, first-served basis beginning at 8:00 am on Friday, September 27.

-No, any alteration(s) to any panel by any person(s) outside of these designated time(s) is considered vandalism and subject to University Policy and/or local, state and federal law(s).
-Painting is allowed starting at 10:00 am and must stop by 6:30 pm on both Thursday and Friday, October 11-12.
-Also, any panels that have not had the design/painting process started by 4:30pm on Friday, October 12, 2018 will be considered to be forfeited panels by Student Unions & Activities and may not be painted by the group.
+Painting is allowed on Friday, September 27 starting at 8:00 am and must stop by 8:00 pm.
+Also, any panels that have not had the design/painting process started by 6:30 pm on Friday, September 27 will be considered to be forfeited panels by Student Unions & Activities and may not be painted by the group.

 Access to electricity is limited and may be denied based on outside factors (such as weather).
 Groups will be notified at check-in if conditions will not allow electricity use.
 Event staff reserves the right to stop electricity use at any time to ensure the safety of participants and pedestrians.
 Should groups wish to use an overhead projector, groups must supply their own projector and extension cords.
 In the past, it has not been possible for all organizations wishing to use electricity to do so due to limited resources.